mwangiii/Steghub-devops-training/Continuous_Integration_with_Jenkins_Ansible_Artifactory_SonarQube_PHP/README.md

 In the development environment, this is acceptable as developers will need to keep iterating over their code towards perfection.
 But as a DevOps engineer working on the pipeline, we must ensure that the quality gate step causes the pipeline to fail if the conditions for quality are not met.
 ### Conditionally deploy to higher environments
 In the real world, developers will work on feature branch in a repository (e.g., GitHub or GitLab).
 There are other branches that will be used differently to control how software releases are done.
 You will see such branches as:

-  -Develop
+  - Develop
   - Master or Main (The * is a place holder for a version number, Jira Ticket name or some description.
 It can be something like Release-1.0.0)
   - Feature/*
   - Release/*